wasmCloud/interfaces/sqldb/README.md

 environments (low cpu and memory requirements).
 Parsers are simple to write, and libraries are available in [several languages](https://cbor.io/impls.html).

-This interface currently does not support:
+This interface is **pre-release and subject to change**.
+The following features are currently unsupported:
+- nullable fields
 - transactions
+- prepared statements
 - streaming results
-- prepared statements